mayraamaral/spring-grpc-playground/README.md

 # Spring + gRPC playground
 ## Running
-Open the terminal in the repository root folder, and then, execute the following command:
+Open the terminal in the repository root folder, and then execute the following command:
 ```shell
 ./mvnw spring-boot:run
 ```
-PS.: if you face permission issues, just run the command bellow, and the run the command above after again.
+PS.: if you face permission issues, just run the command bellow, and then run the command above after again.
 ```shell
 chmod +x mvnw
 ```
 ## Endpoints
 `GET /greet`
 This endpoint returns a personalized greeting message.
 ### Query parameters